 What is Tooth Enamel Erosion?

-Tooth enamel erosion is a wearing and breakdown of the thin outer layer covering the teeth.
-This strong outer layer (enamel) is the hardest tissue in the human body.
-The main part of your tooth is the layer under the tooth enamel and that is called dentin.
+Tooth enamel erosion is a wearing and breakdown of the thin outer layer covering the teeth called enamel.
+This extremely strong outer layer (enamel) is the hardest tissue in the human body.
+The main part of your tooth is the layer under the tooth enamel and that is area is called dentin.

 Tooth enamel helps protect your teeth from daily use.
 This includes things such as chewing, biting, crunching, and tooth grinding.
 Even though tooth enamel is super strong it can chip and crack over time with use.
 Tooth enamel also acts as an insulator from potentially painful temperature changes or even harsh chemicals (acids).

-Tooth enamel is not able to repair itself like a broken bone can.
-Once a tooth fractures or chips the damage is forever.
+Tooth enamel does not have the ability to repair itself like a broken bone can.
+Once a tooth fractures or chips the damage is permanent.
 The reason for this is that the tooth enamel has no living cells, unlike the second layer (dentin), which does.
 So the body is unable to repair enamel like it might a broken bone.

 (alcohol, soda, citrus, (lemons, limes), cheeses are a few examples), the calcium in your saliva will not be able to keep up its job.
 This will shift the balance from one of a neutral environment to one that is more acidic.
 Pure fruit juices and Carbonated drinks are highly acidic.
 If you drink large amounts of these drinks you are increasing your chances for tooth enamel erosion.

 Other causes of Tooth Enamel Erosion